Chapter 2 : I Don't Handle Rejection Very Well

 “This is nice,” he said, after a few minutes of silence.

 “What?
 Being disowned by your family is nice?
 Are you mad?”
-I said, making fun of him slightly, hoping that it would cheer him up.
+I said, making fun of him, hoping that it would cheer him up slightly.

 “No, I mean... just admitting how I feel to someone.
+The guys... well they're not very good with feelings.
 And the sunset isn't bad to look at either.”

-I looked back at Draco and he was looking right at me.
+I looked back at Draco and his grey eyes were looking tenderly into mine.
 He leaned towards me, and before I knew what was happening, his lips lightly brushed mine.

 Then he got up and left.